-The application of traditional chemical controls for mosquitoes in both natural areas is impractical and causes unacceptable non-target impacts, whereas IIT carries no non-target risks to native species, humans or the environment.
-Furthermore, mosquitoes were first introduced to the Hawaiian Islands in the 1800s, and while they are used opportunistically as prey items, no species native to Hawaii are dependent on their presence for survival.
-The control of mosquito populations in Hawaiian forests would thus cause no negative impacts on Hawaiian species.
+Pro: Importation of male mosquitoes will allow the implementation of an evaluated technology that has been scientifically demonstrated as a safe and effective control method for mosquitoes on a landscape-scale.
+These are mosquitoes that are widespread in Hawaii and which have negative impacts to humans, wildlife, and pets.
+This implementation could be a valuable future resource for mosquito management applications, including eradicating incipient mosquito infestations on neighbor islands, and preventing human disease outbreaks.
+This would have a wide range of positive effects on human health, the economy, and tourism in Hawaii.
+Additionally, the application of traditional chemical controls for mosquitoes in both urban and natural areas is impractical and causes unacceptable non-target impacts, whereas IIT carries no non-target risks to native species, humans or the environment.
+Furthermore, mosquitoes were first introduced to the Hawaiian Islands in the 1800s, and while they are used opportunistically as prey items, no species native to Hawai'i are dependent on their presence for survival.
+The control of mosquito populations in urban or natural area-interfaces would thus cause no negative impacts on Hawaiian species.